Disclosure: This is a sponsored collaboration with Chico’s. As always all opinions are my own.

 Once again, combatting any potential chills, I’d have that denim jacket on hand.
 The Starburst pin also adds interest to the outfit, then again, so would the red shoes!

 I loved how everything fit and how comfortable it felt.
-As I mentioned before, I will be picking a few more pieces from this collection to complete my wardrobe and if you are looking for versatile, easy to wear clothing to build a wardrobe for work, for play, or for travel, I highly recommend you check out the collection from Chico’s!
+As I mentioned before, I will be picking a few more pieces from this collection to complete my wardrobe and if you are looking for versatile, easy to wear clothing to build a wardrobe for work, for play, or for travel, I highly recommend you check out the Chico’s has a great collection!
 I have a lot of travel blogging friends that have written about the rule of 3 for packing.
 Basically, it comes down to trying to wear each item you pack in 3 different ways.
 As you can see from the outfits above that isn’t hard to do.
 I only used 4 of the 10 pieces!

 My tips for building a capsule wardrobe